yegappan/lsp/README.md

-:LspWorkspaceAddFolder `{folder}`| Add a folder to the workspace :LspWorkspaceRemoveFolder `{folder}`|Remove a folder from the workspace :LspWorkspaceListFolders|Show the list of folders in the workspace
+:LspWorkspaceAddFolder `{folder}`| Add a folder to the workspace :LspWorkspaceRemoveFolder `{folder}`|Remove a folder from the workspace :LspWorkspaceListFolders|Show the list of folders in the workspace :LspServerRestart|Restart the LSP server for the current buffer

 ## Similar Vim LSP Plugins